-This Unit is concerned with Corporate Finance.
-In Corporate Finance the central issues are how to acquire and employ or invest funds efficiently.
-The central issues in Corporate Finance are how to acquire and employ or invest funds efficiently.
+This unit equips students with an applied skill set and in-depth understanding of theoretical frameworks for implementing effective Corporate Finance The central issues in Corporate Finance are how to acquire and employ or invest funds efficiently.
 Concepts in Corporate Finance are explored as a set of ideas and principles that work together and their application to corporate financial policy decisions including dividend, capital structure and risk management.

 |Unit name||Corporate Finance|